Phishing Vs Vishing – The Key Differences Explained

 If the email contains a hyperlink, hover the mouse pointer over it to see if the URL matches the expected destination.
 Attackers often use links that appear legitimate but lead to fake websites.

-Phishing emails often use an urgent or threatening tone, compelling the user to act quickly and provide personal information.
+Phishing emails often use an urgent or threatening tone, compelling users to act quickly and provide personal information.
 Be wary of emails that demand immediate action without giving you time to verify the request’s authenticity.

 If the email requests sensitive information, you should confirm the request by contacting the company directly or visiting their website.